 With respect to online markets, the Electronic Commerce Act applies.
 The Electronic Commerce Act applies to electronic commerce transactions where commercial activities, in whole or in part, are conducted by means of electronic transaction, or mail orders where goods or services are sold by means of mail, telecommunications or other methods (Article 1 and Article 2, Electronic Commerce Act).
-Under the Act, the KFTC should formulate guidelines (Article 23(1)), and it also provides for a consumer's right to cancel the contract/order, places a restriction on the amount of damages, etc. (Articles 17 through 19), and prohibits businesses from making use of deceptive methods such as neglecting the shortage of human resources or facilities required to resolve disputes or complaints, and making use of consumer's information without consent, etc. (Article 21).
+Under the Act, the KFTC should formulate guidelines (Article 23(1)), and it also provides for consumer's right to cancel contract/order, restriction on amount of damages, etc. (Articles 17 through 19), and prohibits businesses from making use of deceptive methods, neglecting the shortage of human resources or facilities required to resolve disputes or complaints, making use of consumer's information without consent, etc. (Article 21).